Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Solution Methodology

 \subsection{MILP-based exact method}

-Our first approach consists of solving the bilevel problem \eqref{mod-main-obj}--\eqref{mod-main-policy} with standard techniques based on the KKT conditions of the second-level problem \citep{fortuny1981representation}.
+Our first approach consists of solving the bilevel problem \eqref{mod-main-obj}--\eqref{mod-main-rec} with standard techniques based on the KKT conditions of the second-level problem \citep{fortuny1981representation}.
 Thus, the resulting single-level nonlinear equivalent formulation can be reformulated as a MILP and solved by standard commercial solvers.
-The conversion between KKT form to MIP form can be done by numerous techniques \citep{siddiqui2013sos1,pereira2005strategic,fortuny1981representation}, all of which have pros and cons.
-These techniques are implemented and automatically selected by the open-source package BilevelJuMP.jl \citep{diasgarcia2020bileveljump}.
-This new package was conceived to allow users to formulate bilevel problems in JuMP \citep{dunning2017jump} and solve them with multiple off-the-shelf optimization solvers.
+The conversion between the KKT form to the MILP form can be done by numerous techniques \citep{siddiqui2013sos1,pereira2005strategic,fortuny1981representation}, all of which have pros and cons.
+These techniques are implemented by the open-source package BilevelJuMP.jl \citep{garcia2023bileveljump} that allows users to formulate and solve bilevel problems in JuMP \citep{lubin2023jump}.

-For the sake of completeness we write the single-level nonlinear reformulation of the bilevel problem \eqref{mod-main-obj}--\eqref{mod-main-rec} in \eqref{mod-kkt-obj}--\eqref{mod-kkt-comp}.
-For simplicity, in this model we assume that $Z = \{z| Ax \geq h\}$ and that $\Theta$ is polyhedral.
+For the sake of completeness, we write the single-level nonlinear reformulation of the bilevel problem \eqref{mod-main-obj}--\eqref{mod-main-rec} in \eqref{mod-kkt-obj}--\eqref{mod-kkt-comp}.
+For simplicity, in this model, we assume that $Z = \{z| Az \geq h\}$ and that $\Theta$ is polyhedral.